juliana20/laravel-keycloak-web-guard/README.md

 ## The flow

 1. User access a guarded route and is redirected to Keycloak login.
-1. User signin and obtains a code.
+2. User signin and obtains a code.
-1. He's redirected to callback page and we change the code for a access token.
+3. He's redirected to callback page and we change the code for a access token.
-1. We store it on session and validate user.
+4. We store it on session and validate user.
-1. User is logged.
+5. User is logged.
-1. We redirect the user to "redirect_url" route (see config) or the intended one.
+6. We redirect the user to "redirect_url" route (see config) or the intended one.

 ## Install

 Require the package

 ```
-composer require vizir/laravel-keycloak-web-guard
+composer require julidev/laravel-sso-keycloak
 ```

 If you want to change routes or the default values for Keycloak, publish the config file:

 ```
-php artisan vendor:publish  --provider="Vizir\KeycloakWebGuard\KeycloakWebGuardServiceProvider"
+php artisan vendor:publish  --provider="Julidev\LaravelSsoKeycloak\SsoWebGuardServiceProvider"

 ```